 A Chaplain’s Story

 Maybe others treat us as Philistines, Gibeonites, or expendable lab rabbits.
-Maybe they have such contempt for us that they only assign us to the most insignificant tasks.
-Or, perhaps, they assign us with the most hazardous, thinking we’re expendable.
+Perhaps they have such contempt for us that they only assign us to the most trivial tasks.
+Or, perhaps, they entrust us with the most hazardous, thinking we’re expendable.
 Yet God is sovereign.
 And He Himself has orchestrated our present assignment—which actually serves the most profound and significant Being in the universe.
 When Paul the apostle wrote to slaves who were Christians, he assured them they were serving Christ Himself, not man (Eph.
 6:5–8; Col. 3:22–24).

 So be faithful in what God has called you to do.
 Faithfully execute your duties for the Lord—even if the assignment comes as a “slap in the face.”
-Man may think he’s given you an insignificant or undesirable job.
+Humans may think they’ve given you an insignificant or undesirable job.
 But God knows infinitely better.
 It is Christ Himself you are serving.

 Information from: https://www.army.mil/article/106813/july_marks_40th_anniversary_of_all_volunteer_army